Miami-grown ‘Moonlight’ wins best picture at 74th Golden Globes

 McCraney, who attended high school at the prestigious New World School of the Arts in downtown Miami, until recently served as a professor of theatre and civic engagement in the University of Miami School of Theatre.
 During his time at UM, the MacArthur “Genius Grant” recipient taught acting and worked on developing an intensive drama outreach program for African-American high school girls.

-In early December, McCraney was appointed the new playwriting department chair at Yale School of Drama, his alma mater, a role he will assume full-time July 1.
+In early December, McCraney was named the new playwriting department chair at Yale School of Drama, his alma mater, a role he will assume full-time July 1.
+While McCraney officially stepped down from his UM faculty position Dec.
+31, he will still be on campus in the spring to work on pending creative projects with the Department of Theatre Arts, according to department chair Stephen Di Benedetto.